chasebrignac/simtooreal/README.md

 ## Setup AWS credentials

-Setup an AWS key pair in IAM console in us-east-1 here https://us-east-1.console.aws.amazon.com/ec2/v2/home?region=us-east-1#KeyPairs: for setting up the infrastructure in terraform and use these as `<your aws id>` and `<your aws key>`
+Setup an AWS key pair in IAM console in us-east-1 for your user, for example if your user is named chase go here https://us-east-1.console.aws.amazon.com/iam/home#/users/chase?section=security_credentials for setting up the infrastructure in terraform and use these as `<your aws id>` and `<your aws key>`

 ## Gain access to RaiSim